mpwydra/workshop/Wardrop_et_al.md

-Top down vs. Bottom up
+# Top-down vs. Bottom-up

+Matt Wydra

 The main difference between these two methods of disaggregating data is how they approach general and specific data.
 For bottom-up, the data is analyzed very specifically and becomes more and more general.
 However,